 We transfer personal data to the following countries outside of the EU/EEA: the United States and the United Kingdom.

 We always ensure that the same high level of protection applies to your personal data according to the GDPR, even when the data is transferred outside of the EU/EEA.
 As regards the United Kingdom, the Commission has decided that it ensures an adequate level of protection (article 45 of the GDPR), but regarding transfers to the United States we have entered into EU Model Clauses with all relevant third parties (article 46 of the GDPR).
 In addition, we take additional technical and organisational security measures when needed, such as encryption (TLS) and pseudonymisation.

 5. Your rights

 Below, you can find a list of your rights related to our processing of your personal data.
-If you wish to exercise any of your rights, fill in this web form or contact us in any other way..
+If you wish to exercise any of your rights, fill in this web form or contact us in any other way.
 If you have any objections or complaints about the way we process your personal data, please let us know and we will try to help.
 You always have the right to lodge a complaint with the supervisory authority where you live, work or where you believe an infringement has taken place.
-In Ireland, the supervisory authority is the Data Protection Commission and in Sweden, it is the Swedish Supervisory Authority for Privacy Protection (IMY).
+In Sweden, the supervisory authority is the Swedish Supervisory Authority for Privacy Protection (IMY).